 1. Save Money With the Silver Plan

 Audible’s main plan is the Gold plan, which currently costs $15/month and gets you one book credit (plus a discount on other books).
 While $15/month doesn’t seem like much, it adds up over the course of a year.

 The Silver plan (how to unlock Audible’s Silver plan) is the best way to use Audible if you want a cheaper price, or if you don’t read that many audiobooks.
 With the Silver plan, you’ll pay $15 for one credit every other month.
 Audible doesn’t advertise the Silver plan, so you’ll have to get in touch with customer service directly to make use of it.

 2. Return Books You Don’t Like

-To return an Audible book (how to return an Audible audiobook), just head to your account details and click Purchase History.
+To return an Audible book (how to return an Audible audiobook), just head to your account details and click “Purchase History”.
 From there, you’ll see a list of your orders.
 Find the order that contains the book you want to return, and click “Return”.
 If you’ve reached the Audible return limit, you can still return your book by contacting Audible customer services.

 3. Add Audible Narration to Your Kindle Books

 With Whispersync, you can sync your Kindle and your Audible books.
 That way, you’ll always pick up where you left off, no matter which device you’re using.
 It’s also good for listening and reading at the same time.